 National Margarita Day is February 22nd.
 Coincidentally, it’s the birthday of George Washington, who never had a tequila drink since Colonials didn’t know about tequila.
+(He drank beer and porter, which he brewed on his estate.
+He also liked Madeira, a fortified wine produced on the Portuguese island of Madeira.
+He also planted American grapes for wine.
+He had tried planting Madeira, but the grapes were not successful in the Virginia soil.)

 The Margarita has become America’s favorite cocktail.
 Here’s the history of the Margarita.